alaffin12/stackedit/Caught by Stradh.md

 After the players leave the guard tower but before they reach the bridge introduce them to Sangzor.

 #### T7.
 Western Arch
 > The snowy pass come to a gorge spanned by a stone bridge.
 At each end of the bridge is a thirty foot tall, thirty foot wide stone arch.
 Atop each are two statues of armored knights on horseback with lances, charging towards one another.
-The wind bits and howls like wolves running down the gorge.
+The wind bites and howls like wolves running down the gorge.

+#### T8.
+Stone Bridge
+> The low walls that enclose the stone bridge have fallen away in a couple places, but the bridge itself appears intact.

+#### T9.
+Eastern Arch
+> One of the statues atop this arch has crumbled, l

 ### Amber Temple